-The Ultimate Guide to Webinars: 41 Tips for Successful Webinars
+41 Tips & Best Practices To Create Great Webinars

 A branded hashtag can also work well as an interaction tool during your webinar.

-For example, you can have a contest that requires viewers to tweet using a particular hashtag.
+For example, you can have a contest requiring viewers to tweet using a specific hashtag.
 The winner can then be chosen live by performing a quick hashtag search.

-A more straightforward strategy, however, is to simply encourage attendees to use your hashtag when asking questions or discussing the webinar.
+A more straightforward strategy, however, is simply encouraging attendees to use your hashtag when asking questions or discussing the webinar.

 Not only will this strategy heighten the audience’s sense of involvement, but it will also further extend your brand’s social reach – introducing more people to your brand as a result.

-22. Promote Your Webinar via Email
+22. Promote Your Webinar Via Email

 If you already have an email database, make sure to promote your webinar to your subscribers.

-Keep it short, concise, and make it easy for people to register.
+Keep it concise, and make it easy for people to register.

 Also, make sure you send out email reminders to people who have already registered for your webinar.